wwmm/fastgame/README.md

 affinity, priority scheduler, etc. It will be automatically finished once the main window is closed.
 So keep FastGame window open while playing!

-If want to apply environment variables it is necessary to launch the game with `fastgame_launcher`.
-In Steam all that you have to do is putting this `fastgame_launcher %command%` in the launch options.
+If you want to apply environment variables it is necessary to launch the game with `fastgame_launcher`.
+In Steam all that you have to do is putting `fastgame_launcher %command%` in the launch options.

 # Features